MPLS Segment Routing, Part 2: Junos Config!

 > to 10.1.2.2 via ge-0/0/0.0, Swap 21

-Easy enough to spot in a small ten router lab with not much going on – but good bloody luck spotting that in a network of 500 devices and thousands of labels!
+This is easy enough to spot in a small ten router lab with not much going on – but good bloody luck spotting that in a network of 500 devices and thousands of labels!

 The good news is that if you do configure SR with clashing labels, it looks like it won’t break any existing MPLS applications, because of SR-MPLS’s numerically higher route preference.
 The entries will go into mpls.0, but they’ll never be used.